sinoru/STwitter/README.md

 Available API:

-* STwitterRequest (Same as TWRequest in Twitter framework. but It supports iOS 4)
+* STwitterRequest (Same as TWRequest in Twitter framework. but It supports iOS 4 and OS X)
 * STwitterTweets
 	* statusUpdate
 	* statusUpdate with media